miickel/gulp-angular-templatecache/README.md

 **gulpfile.js**

-> Concatinate the contents of all .html-files in the templates directory and save to _public/templates.js_ (default filename).
+> Concatenate the contents of all .html-files in the templates directory and save to _public/templates.js_ (default filename).

 ```js
 var templateCache = require('gulp-angular-templatecache');